hpssjellis/my-examples-of-edge-impulse/expert-keras-mode/README.md

 ### Started June 29th, 2022

+Not having much lubk with EdgeImpulse so I downloaded the tensorflow saved file

+Used Gitpod explained here https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/tree/master/m09-Tensoflow/tfjs-convert-to-arduino-header

+and the pre-made gitpod here   https://gitpod.io/#github.com/hpssjellis/Gitpod-auto-tensorflowJS-to-arduino

+to convert the saved_model to a TFJS model with JSON file and SHARD files

 # A location for files EdgeImpulse example expert mode Keras files (.txt)

 Use .txt format unless we can think of a better format.